-7. Reason for Assessment

-8. Chronology (i)

-The purpose of a Chronology is to provide suscinct and simple information to conture the event or concern

-The purpose of a Chronology is to provide succinct and simple information to capture the event or concern in respect of the offender, It provides a vehicle through which historic information to present day can be

-shared and clearly illustrated.

-9. Social history (i) offender

-Assessment of his family and personal history.
-In terms of the development of sexually abusive behaviour, this family background is likely to give some clues as to the triggers for that person or causes of the development of any implicit
+8. Chronology (i) The purpose of a Chronology is to provide succinct and simple information to capture the event or concern in respect of the offender, It provides a vehicle through which historic information to present day can be shared and clearly illustrated.
+9. Social history (i) offender Assessment of his family and personal history.
+In terms of the development of sexually abusive behaviour, this family background is likely to give some clues as to the triggers for that person or causes of the development of any implicit theories

-theories